tiernano/www.tiernanotoole.ie/_posts/2016-03-22-2-Cable-Modems-Double-Internet-Speed-part1.markdown

 Plus, the EdgeRouter does not produce as much heat, and its a LOT smaller that the PowerEdge!
 It does all the same things i could get PFSense to do, in a lot smaller package (I could, in theory, get a smaller box for PFSense).

 So, where does that leave us?
 Well, I now have 720Mbit/s down and 72Mbit/s up, if i can do multiple threads for uploading...
-But what if i dont?
+But what if i don't?
 Whats next?
-Well, in the second post, i will explain what i have been trying to do in recient weeks, and what i can do now...
+Well, in the second post, i will explain what i have been trying to do in resent weeks, and what i can do now...

 [1]:http://www.virginmedia.ie
 [2]:http://www.cisco.com/c/en/us/products/routers/rv042-dual-wan-vpn-router/index.html